Highgate tube station: Post-war

 After the war, plans to complete the Northern Heights project were reviewed.
 In early 1946, the conversion of the LNER line from Mill Hill East to Edgware was scheduled by the LPTB for completion between January 1947 and June 1948.
 No work was carried out as maintenance works and reconstruction of war damage on the existing network had the greatest call on London Underground funds.
 Funds for new works were severely limited and priority was given to the completion of the western and eastern extensions of the Central line to West Ruislip, Epping and Hainault.

 Despite being shown as under construction on Underground maps as late as 1950, work never restarted on the unimplemented parts of the Northern Heights project.

 After a temporary closure between October 1951 and January 1952, British Railways (the successor to the LNER) ran the last passenger services between Finsbury Park and Alexandra Palace on 3 July 1954.
 British Railways freight traffic continued to pass through the station until 1964.
 After freight traffic ceased, the line continued to be used for occasional London Underground rolling stock transfers between Highgate depot and the Northern City line, with the stock being pulled over the unelectrified lines by battery locomotives.
 This ceased in 1970, due to the poor condition of some of the intermediate bridges, and the track was lifted through the surface platforms in 1972.

 Completion of the station buildings was delayed for many years.
-Designed by the architect Charles Holden, the pre-war plans included a large entrance building at the top of the hill next to The Woodman public house with a pair of escalators between the entrance and the sub-surface concourse.
+Designed by the architect Charles Holden, the pre-war plans included a large entrance building at the top of the hill next to The Woodman pub with a pair of escalators between the entrance and the sub-surface concourse.
 These were to be enclosed in an inclined structure down the side of the cutting parallel with the surface tracks.
 Taking inspiration from the local legend, the building would have been topped by a statue of Dick Whittington and his cat.
 When works were finished in 1957, a single and upwards only escalator was provided to take passengers from the sub-surface ticket hall up to a simple exit at the top of the cutting.

-One of the GNR's station buildings remains on the north side of the surface platforms: it is used as a private residence.
+One of the GNR's station buildings remains on the north side of the surface platforms; it is used as a private residence.
 Much of the route between Finsbury Park and Alexandra Palace now forms part of the Parkland Walk, although this bypasses the station site for safety reasons.

 On 2 May 2023, a fire broke out in the ground-level station.